turingschool-examples/apartments_1908/README.md

 * Push your solution to your forked repo
 * Submit a pull request from your repository to this repository
   * Put your name in your PR!
+  * also include the last iteration you finished and where you left off
+    * example: `Joe Smith, finished iteration 3, halfway through 4`

 ## Iteration 1